 EPA city/highway fuel economy: 14/18 (2WD); 13/17 (4WD), 10/13 (4WD, E85)

-The current Toyota Tundra, which came onto the scene in 2007 fresh from a redesign, matches or beats domestic full-size pickups when it comes to size, performance and price.
-For 2010, the Tundra lineup expands to include a new V8 engine and two new trim packages: the Platinum Package and Work Truck.
-The U.S.-built Tundra features standard side airbags and electronic stability control and is the first full-sized pickup to earn the Insurance Institute for Highway Safety's Top Safety Pick award.
+The 2011 Toyota Tundra has dared to tread on sacred territory, namely the domestic full-size pickup market, and done so with surprising success.
+The Tundra matches or beats most of its domestic full-size competition when it comes to size, performance and price.
+The U.S.-built Tundra features standard side airbags, trailer sway control and electronic stability control and is the first full-sized pickup to earn the Insurance Institute for Highway Safety's Top Safety Pick award.
 The Tundra competes directly with full-sized pickups from Chevrolet, Ford, Dodge, GMC and Nissan.